gvwilson/thirdbit/src/fiction/darker-web/index.md

 President Thornberg is pleased to see that
 Professor Jayaramath has the good manners to wince.
-"Glue, mold—we never determined that precisely," she admits.
+"Something in the glue, or mold—they never determined that precisely," she admits.
 "But several of the staff began to have headaches.
 Has there been any of that here?"